Skip to main content

 Chi-square and interaction via TV data

-This very excellent interactive tool provides good examples for chi-square thinking.
-And interactions.
-For more commentary, this write-up of the research by Orth is an easy read.
+This excellent interactive tool provides good examples of chi-square thinking and interactions.
+For more commentary, this write-up of Orth's research is an easy read.

 Also, it is an example that doesn't involve politics or COVID.
 There is a time and place for both in the statistics classroom, but I've missed good, accessible data that doesn't have ANYTHING to do with divisive issues.